 I came across Lisa’s blog a few weeks ago, as I was looking for diverse family blogs to follow.
 What I loved about Lisa was that in addition to her gorgeous photos, she comes across as a regular, down to earth mama.
 I love that her family is multicultural.
 It’s reflective of many of the families of color out there in the world.
 As we become more connected globally, our histories and stories also become more connected and intermixed.

 “We have been traveling together for almost 20 years… way before the days of Instagram.
 We travel to connect and spend time as a family and to explore and experience new places.”

 Often, when we talk about family travel, we refer to traveling with young kids.
 But kids grow older.
 Having a grown son, myself, I can attest that traveling with an adult child is quite different than international travel with kids who are much younger.
-When we met up with my step-son in Milan, Italy recently, we let him take the reins in picking restaurants and figuring out where to explore.
 What draws me to Priya is how she and her family continue to have travel adventures together, even though her kids are practically grown up.
 I love that she continues to cultivate a legacy of travel in her kids.

 Follow Priya on her blog, Outside Suburbia.

 “It’s important for families of color to travel outside of the US so that our children are exposed to narratives about people that look like them, crafted by people that look like them.”

 One of my favorite family blogs to follow, especially on Instagram, is African Boheme.
 Sunnie shares such beautiful photos, and her blog posts are always thoughtful and honest.
 Like me, she shares a passion for sustainable family travel, and I think it’s something that we need more of in the travel space.